-Zone: R-60 (Medium Density Single Family)
+Zone: R-60 (Medium-Density Single-Family)

-The Plan Review Committee of the Verona Environmental Commission (VEC) reviewed the application for 8 Ann Street in in Verona submitted by Mrs. Kathryn Zaccone, which we received on February 12, 2021.
-We understand that the Applicant is seeking to obtain a variance for the driveway expansion which will exceed the maximum allowable width and will exist less than 1 foot from the adjacent property line.
+The Plan Review Committee of the Verona Environmental Commission (VEC) reviewed the application for 87-89 Fairview Avenue in Verona submitted by Nicholas Timpanaro that we received on December 6, 2023.
+We understand that the Applicant is seeking to obtain a number of variances for the proposed construction of two (2) single-car detached garages.
+We further understand that even though the Applicant proposes to construct the garages on pre-existing impervious surface, the Applicant's current total improved lot coverage, 46.6% exceeds the maximum allowable 40%.
 The comments below are provided for the Board's consideration: